flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ### Package types {#types}

-Packages can contain several kinds of content:
+Packages can contain more than one kind of content:

 **Dart packages**
 : General packages written in Dart,